 Covabrelli Coffee’s mission is to introduce people to fresh, organic, great tasting coffee.
 “When we started the business, we felt Tumwater didn’t have signature coffee roasting business,” explains Lou.
 “But it does have a long history of artisan brewed beer.
 We wanted to create coffee roasting business to continue the history of artisan brew through coffee.”

-Within their 13 years of business, Covabrelli Coffee has continually grown.
+Since opening, Covabrelli Coffee has continually grown.
 They have expanded to include two other team members besides Lou and his wife.
-They recently purchased a larger coffee roaster, allowing them to roast 20-pound batches of beans versus their initial 5-pound batches.
+They purchased a larger coffee roaster, allowing them to roast 20-pound batches of beans versus their initial 5-pound batches.

 A unique factor to Covabrelli Coffee is that they are a roast-to-order company.
 Meaning, customers can choose the degree of roast they would like for a particular coffee origin.
 “Coffee has a certain flavor potential wherever it is grown,” explains Lou.
 “What I can do as a roaster is enhance the potential that’s already there.”
 Lou goes on to add that he can roast a coffee longer, which will create more full-bodied and savory notes, while a shorter roast time will create more sweetness and acidity in the cup.
 “When people order coffee, I work with them to match a roast profile and origin that will suit their flavor preferences.”

 Covabrelli Coffee sources their coffee beans from Indonesia, Central America, East Africa and South America.
 “Within those four origins we have coffee that represents the unique flavor of each of these regions.
 We also offer two water processed decaf coffees so people can enjoy a good cup of coffee without the caffeine,” Lou explains.
 With their four different origins and multiple roast profiles, Covabrelli offers 10 different single origin roasts, 3 espresso blends (medium, medium dark & dark) and 4 half-caf combinations to choose from.